SoftHu/tos_avg/En/Shuten.md

 Start -->1775511333392288[<b>Speaker 👉 Shuten:</b>
 \nI've whipped up a new cocktail which I want the two of you to try!
 Come by the Tavern later if you have time.]
 Start -->1775511333392292[<b>Speaker 👉 Shuten:</b>
-\nI'm gonna be slammed today ordering stock, can you check up on the boys for me?]
+\nI'm gonna be slammed today ordering stock, Kinntarou is planning to release a new menu in te next few weeks!]
 Start -->1775511333392296[<b>Speaker 👉 Shuten:</b>
 \nDon't tell the boys, but I'm building a new 'Secret Den' in the attic for them!
 I hope they like it.]
 Start -->1775511333392300[<b>Speaker 👉 Shuten:</b>